 Foreign exchange gains and losses that relates to cash and cash equivalents are presented in profit or loss within 'finance income or cost'.
 All other foreign exchange gains and losses are presented in profit or loss within 'other income'.

-Notes to the Financial Statements (continued) Year ended December 31, 2019 a.
-Revenue recognition
+Notes to the Financial Statements (continued) Year ended December 31, 2020